Amphibious Combat Vehicle: Single vehicle

 In March 2015, the Marines revealed that the separate ACV 1.1 and 1.2 increments may be merged into a single vehicle.
 Given that the winner of phase 1.1 will likely be awarded the 1.2 contract, industry is already planning to make their submissions meet the later requirements early.
 The main differences between the phases is the 1.2's greater self-deploying capability and more seating capacity.
 Merging the two phases to meet higher requirements earlier could speed up the acquisition timeline and drive down price, since the quantities for both would be bought in bulk.
-The Marines released the final RFP for ACV 1.1 on 26 March 2015.
+The Marines released the final RFP for ACV 1.1 in March 2015.

 In July 2015, Lockheed Martin revealed it had ended its association with Finnish company Patria on their previous collaborative Havoc offering for the program.
 Lockheed unveiled their new ACV offering in September 2015.

 In October 2017 deputy Marine commandant Lt.
 Gen. Brian Beaudreault stated "We have to find a solution to getting Marines to shore, from over the horizon, at something greater than seven knots (8 mph)," the swimming speed of the existing Amphibious Assault Vehicle (AAV) and its Amphibious Combat Vehicle (ACV) replacement.
 Continuing, he said "we must find a high-water-speed vehicle on the surface.
 We must."

 The Deputy Commandant's statements seemly contradict the phased approach to having a non-self deploying vehicle in the ACV 1.1 and then a fully amphibious vehicle in ACV 1.2.
 The question remains if the Marines are still interested in procuring a high speed connector vehicle after merging ACV 1.1 and 1.2.

 In May 2018 a former Marine officer, Jeff Groom, published an article concerning the ACV.
-Both BAE System's and SAIC's ACV 1.1 test vehicles could self-deploy and swim from a ship in contradiction to General Dunford's testimony in March 2015.
+Both BAE System's and SAIC's ACV 1.1 test vehicles could self-deploy and swim from a ship, in contradiction to General Dunford's testimony in March 2015.
 However, there is apparently no longer a need for speed on water as both test vehicles move through the water at 7 knots using traditional water propellers, the same speed as the legacy 1970s AAV.
 The article questioned the acquisition decision of a vehicle that swims at the same speed as the vehicle it replaces, carries fewer troops and is more expensive.